Requirements for providing an approved kindergarten program

 - Learn how to apply to become an approved kindergarten program provider through QGrants if you operate a long day care service.

-- Learn how to apply to become an approved kindergarten program provider through QGrants if you operate a kindergarten service.
+- Learn how to apply to become an approved kindergarten program provider through QGrants if you operate a sessional kindergarten service.

 - Read documents for central governing bodies and their member services.